 Teleska, Werner.
 2001.
 Wisdom of Nature: The Healing Powers and Symbolism of Plants and Animals in the Middle Ages.
 Munich, London, Prestel.

 Julie Wakefield began specialising in herbalism at the Museum of the Royal Pharmaceutical Society.
-As a staff member at the Old Operating Theatre she delivers talks on past uses of plants both in the Herb Garret and Southwark Cathedral’s herb garden.
-She is an active member of the Historic Herbalism Research Network and a university guest lecturer.
+As a former staff member at the Old Operating Theatre she delivered talks on past uses of plants both in the Herb Garret and Southwark Cathedral.